 - Note: you will have to pay typical third-party fees, such as title and home appraisal, as well as interest, insurance, and taxes.

-While Reali’s real estate broker services are only available in California, Reali Loans operates in 12 U.S. States.
+While Reali’s real estate broker services are only available in California, Reali Loans currently operates in 11 U.S. States.
 See the table below.

 Reali Loans locations

 » MORE: Learn about Reali Loans